 Pre-Clinic (First-year, Fall Semester): Students begin to work toward achieving client assessment and instrumentation competencies while working on mannequins and student partners.
 Learning is assessed by hands-on demonstration of skills and achievement of competencies through formative feedback, journaling, and evaluation of processes and end-products.
 A weekly "tutorial" is included that provides for small group and active learning experiences that further aid in refinement and clinical application of dental hygiene theories.
-Students are randomly assigned (at orientation) to either the morning (8-11 a.m.) or the afternoon (12 noon-3 p.m.) session that meets on Tuesdays/Thursdays for the 15 weeks in the semester.
+Students are randomly assigned (at orientation) to either the morning (8-11 a.m.) or the afternoon (12 noon-3 p.m.) session that meets on Tuesdays/Thursdays for the 14 weeks in the semester, along with one full day (8 a.m.-2:30 p.m. session on either the 13th or 14th week on a Saturday as scheduled.
 Students meet twice per week for this pre-clinical experience for a total of six hours weekly in clinic and once a week for tutorial in an assigned classroom.

 Clinical Preventive Oral Health Services I (First-year, Spring Semester): Students begin to work on clients, providing assessment, diagnosis, planning, and implementation and evaluation of dental hygiene therapies for clients with gingivitis and early periodontal disease.
 Students will continue to develop competency in client assessments and instrumentation (hand and power scaling).
 Learning is assessed by hands-on demonstration of skills and achievement of competencies through formative feedback, journaling, and evaluation of processes and end-products.
 A weekly "tutorial" continues to provide for small group and active learning experiences that further aid in refinement and clinical application of dental hygiene theories.
-Students continue as assigned at orientation to the morning (8:00 a.m.-12:00 p.m.) or the afternoon (1:00-5:00 p.m.) session that meets on Tuesdays/Thursdays for the 15 weeks in the semester.
+Students continue as assigned at orientation to the morning (8:00 a.m.-12:00 p.m.) or the afternoon (1:00-5:00 p.m.) session that meets on Tuesdays/Thursdays for the 14 weeks in the semester.
 Students meet twice per week for this clinical experience for a total of eight hours weekly in clinic and once a week for tutorial in an assigned classroom.
+Students are also cross-trained with front office and instrument processing skills.
+These rotations generally occur during the opposite clinic for an additional 8 to 16 hours.

 Oral Radiology Lab (First-year, Spring Semester): Students will apply the knowledge, skills and attitudes necessary to competently expose and process diagnostically acceptable radiographs and to identify radiographic landmarks and radiographic evidence of dental disease processes.
 Students demonstrate competent radiographic technique on mannequins prior to performing supervised client exposures.
-Learning is assessed by hands-on demonstration of skills and achievement of competencies through formative feedback, journaling, and evaluation of processes and end-products.
+Learning is assessed by hands-on demonstration of skills and achievement of competencies through formative feedback, journaling, and evaluation of processes and endproducts.
 Students choose one of two available four-hour sections on a Tuesday or Thursday opposite one of their assigned clinic session times to complete the lab requirements over 11 weeks.
 Attendance at a mandatory one-hour orientation meeting is required prior to client exposures.